-^() The revised quality control standards will become applicable, starting with the auditing of financial statements in the business year or fiscal period that will begin after July 1, 2023 (In the case of audit firms other than large-sized audit firms as defined by the Certified Public Accountants Act, the application will take effect in the business year or fiscal period that will begin after July 1, 2024).

-auditing listed companies is thus expanding.
+- () The revised quality control standards will become applicable, starting with the auditing of financial statements in the business year or fiscal period that will begin after July 1, 2023 (In the case of audit firms other than large-sized audit firms as defined by the Certified Public Accountants Act, the application will take effect in the business year or fiscal period that will begin after July 1, 2024). - Securement and improvement of service quality at audit firms that audit listed companies In auditing listed companies, the replacement of large-sized audit firms with mid-tier or small and medium-sized audit firms continues.
+The role of mid-tier, small and medium-sized audit firms in auditing listed companies is thus growing.

-As a result, the 7th Cycle will put greater emphasis on the inspection of small and medium-sized audit firms considered in need of immediately ensuring and improving the quality of audits.
+As a result, in the 7th Term, the CPAAOB will put greater emphasis on the inspection of small and medium-sized audit firms considered in need of immediately ensuring and improving the quality of audits.

-2. Basic Plan for Monitoring Audit Firms in Program Year 2022 a.
-Examination of JICPA's quality control reviews and cooperation with JICPA
+2. Basic Plan for Monitoring Audit Firms for Program Year 2023 a.
+Examination of JICPA quality control reviews and cooperation with JICPA

-The entire text of the Basic Plan for Monitoring Audit Firms in Program Year 2022 (July 2022 - June 2023) is presented on the CPAAOB's website), but monitoring priorities, etc. are summarized below.
+The full text of the Basic Plan for Monitoring Audit Firms for Program Year 2023 (July 2023 - June 2024) can be found on the CPAAOB website.
+Monitoring priorities are described below.

-[Basic Plan for Monitoring (Non-inspection basic plan)]
+[Basic Plan for Monitoring (Non-Inspection Basic Plan)]